Informatics for Improvement

 Data to support improvement activities in GP Clusters

 What we know

-The GP contract in Scotland is being radically changed, with a focus on quality improvement through collaborative work in new 'GP Clusters'.
+The GP contract in Scotland has changed, with a focus now on quality improvement through collaborative work in new ‘GP Clusters’.
 GP clusters are groups of 8-12 practices working in the same area who meet regularly to collaboratively identify and address aspects of care which need improvement.

 The Scottish School of Primary Care reviewed the literature on the effectiveness of this kind of approach, and a key element of success is how clusters access and use data about the quality and safety of care.
 NHS Scotland recognises that in order for GP Clusters to function as intended, they need support with data analysis; but it is unclear what their data needs are, or how best to provide them with data.

-Explore how GP clusters can access data and use data to support improvement activities.
+To explore how GP clusters access and use data to support improvement activities.

 It is hoped that these lessons can be translated to support GP clusters across Scotland and will inform the ongoing developments of Scottish Primary Care Information Resource (SPIRE) and the central role it plays in supporting GP practices in their local improvement activities.

-This project is led by Professor Bruce Guthrie, Professor of General Practice, University of Edinburgh, in conjunction with colleagues from NHS National Services Scotland and Primary Care Cluster staff.
+This project is led by Professor Bruce Guthrie, Professor of General Practice, University of Edinburgh, in conjunction with colleagues from the University of Dundee, NHS National Services Scotland and Primary Care Cluster staff.

 For more information please contact SISCC (firstname.lastname@example.org)